 Mr. Bradsell recalled the idea came to him because his drink station at the Soho Brasseries was right next to the coffee machine.
 Vodka was all the rage then (it still is), so he decided to combined the two.
 It turns out the combination was a brilliant idea and the Espresso Martini was born!

 Overview of the Espresso Martini

 The Espresso Martini can be made in several different ways.
-The amount of vodka and espresso usually stays the same, but you can adjust the coffee liqueur/crème de cacao/simple syrup ratio to your liking.
-In truth, you can do whatever you want; it’s your cocktail.
-Those are just the most common ways the recipe’s customized.
+The ratio of vodka to espresso usually stays the same, but you can adjust the coffee liqueur/crème de cacao and/or simple syrup ratio to your liking.

-I understand Jäger Bombs and Vodka/Red Bull combination(s) are a quick way to get an intoxicating caffeine fix.
-But the Espresso Martini can accomplish the same thing, without appearing so…pedestrian.
-Btw, don’t combine those two; it never ends well.
+Now with that being said, I understand Jäger Bombs and Vodka/Red Bull combination(s) are a quick way to get an intoxicating caffeine fix.
+(Btw, never combine the two; it rarely ends well.)

 Use a coffee grinder, stovetop kettle, and a french press instead.
 It takes a bit longer to make, but if you don’t make espresso very often it’ll do the trick.
 Honestly, this method isn’t “true” espresso, but you can closely mimic the real thing if it’s done right.
 There’s a really nice article here showing how it’s done.

 Coffee Liqueur & Crème